Wondering how to clean rust off antique metal like this adorable toy firetruck while maintaining the aged character and patina?? Let me show you how!

 And of course, a respirator face mask.
 Rust makes a dangerous type of dust so even if you are outside in a well-ventilated area like my garage with the big door open, wear a mask!!

-This little mouse sander is perfect for getting into the tight areas like this fire truck had.
+This little mouse sander is perfect for getting into tight areas as this fire truck had.
 It has a pointed end and a squarish end so it fits into all sorts of areas.

 I used the mouse sander in all the areas it would reach.